mvac7/fR3eL_VDP_PRINT_Lib/README.md

 For it to work in GRAPHIC 2 mode (Screen 2) you will first need to dump a tileset with a text font, in tiles 32 to 90 for uppercase, or up to 122 if you need lowercase.

-I have adapted a routine for converting a 16 Bits value to ASCII, extracted from the Baze collection [`WEB`](http://baze.sk/3sc/misc/z80bits.html#5.1), for printing numbers.

 You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 Requires the `VDP_TMS9918A` Library to write to the VRAM and so that you can start the graphics modes.